tally-evals/tally/packages/tally/README.md

 # Tally

-A TypeScript framework for evaluating LLM agents with datasets, metrics, scorers, and aggregators.
+A TypeScript framework for evaluating LLM agents with datasets, metrics, scorers, and evals.

 ## Why Tally?
-- Compose evaluations from real objects (metrics, scorers, aggregators) — not string IDs
+- Compose evaluations from real objects (metrics, scorers, evals) — not string IDs
 - Evaluate single-turn and multi-turn behavior over datasets or conversations
+- Define pass/fail criteria with verdict policies
-- Summarize results with reusable aggregators (mean, percentile, pass-rate, etc.)
+- Summarize results with built-in aggregations (mean, percentile, pass-rate, etc.)
 - Produce a structured `EvaluationReport` for analysis and CI

 ## Install